colinkiama/colinkiama-www/content/blog/making-four-in-a-row-part-8.md

 ## Intro

 Welcome back!
-In the [previous blog post](@/blog/making-four-in-a-row-part-7.md), you drew the game board and made the game playable by clicking on board columns.
+In the [previous blog post](@/blog/making-four-in-a-row-part-7.md), you drew the game board and made the game playable by clicking on the board columns.
 In this post, you'll be adding the status area component to your four-in-a-row game.

 ## Breaking Down The Status Area Component